 Finding San Francisco Hotels on a Budget

 San Francisco hotel prices are on the rise - between 2011 and 2012, they went up nearly 11%, to an average cost of $172 per night.
-The simplistic advice would e to choose a cheap hotel, but you don't have to go for the lowest list price and stay in a dirty place with surly staff just to keep lodging costs under control.
+You don't have to go for the lowest list price and stay in a dirty place with surly staff just to keep lodging costs under control.

 San Francisco has a big reputation, but it's a surprisingly small city (49 square miles) and most of the tourist attractions are located in about one third of that.
-Think before you rent a vehicle.
 Parking is hard to find and city traffic can ruin the best of moods.
 To make matters worse, most of the centrally located hotels charge $40 or more per day for parking, a rate that might be higher than your rental cost and a definite budget-buster.